 Our secondary education program prepares prospective teachers to work with grades eight to 12 in biology, chemistry, English, history, or mathematics, or Spanish for grades five to 12.

-Initial teaching licenses earned at Elms College qualify candidates to begin teaching in Massachusetts and more than 40 states, islands, and territories, including all of the New England states and New York.
+Initial teaching licenses earned at Elms College qualify candidates to begin teaching in Massachusetts and more than 40 states, islands, and territories, including all of the New England states.